lagimik/PartnerCrucible/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
+For additional information see the [Contributor's Guide](Contributing.md).

 This project has adopted the Microsoft Open Source Code of Conduct.
 For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.